Be active and safe even in cold weather

 Being safe and careful

-Winter can limited you to indoor activities, because of wet, slippery or icy surfaces.
-"Safety is a serious concern in the winter," Young says.
-"You may be getting needed exercise, but if you fall and injure yourself, you quickly lose any benefit from the exercise."
+Winter can limit you to indoor activities, because of wet, slippery or icy surfaces.
+If you fall and injure yourself, you quickly lose any benefit from the exercise.

 There are safety concerns indoors, too.
-Young recommends you stop exercise and contact your doctor if you experience any of the following symptoms:
+Stop exercise and contact your doctor if you experience any of the following symptoms: